getreu/tp-note/doc/source/tp-note--manpage.md

 ## New note with empty clipboard

 In case the clipboard is empty while starting, another set of templates is used to create the new note: '`tmpl_new_content`' and '`tmpl_new_filename`'.
 By default, the new note's title is the parent's directory name.
-The newly created file is then opened with an external editor, allowing to change the proposed title and to add other content.
-When the editor closes, _tp-note_ synchronizes the note's meta-data and its filename.
+The newly created file is then opened with an external text editor, allowing to change the proposed title and to add other content.
+When the text editor closes, _tp-note_ synchronizes the note's meta-data and its filename.
 This operation is performed with the '`tmpl_sync_filename`' template.

 Example: the clipboard is empty and `<path>` is a directory (or empty):